kovidgoyal/calibre/manual/snippets.rst

 power of the snippets system.

 .. note::
-    You can also use snippets in the text entry fields in the Search and Replace panel, however, placeholders (using |ct| to jump around) will not work.
+    You can also use snippets in the text entry fields in the :guilabel:`Search & replace` panel, however, placeholders (using |ct| to jump around) will not work.

 The built-in snippets